 The brake is a one-step brake which means you just step down on it and it locks and step on it again and it unlocks.
 It’s large and in the middle of the two back wheels which is a great position.
 This unique design means you don’t need to worry about your shoes getting scuffed all the time or hurting your toes if wearing open shoes in the summer.

-I did have a problem with the brake sticking in the locked position for a little bit but Diono were amazing and helped me investigate this and ensured me it was a one-off problem that hadn’t been reported before.
-As you can see in my video further down, the brake is working smoothly now.
+I’ve had some problems with the brake sticking in the locked position for a little bit but Diono were amazing and helped me investigate this and ensured me it was a one-off problem that hadn’t been reported before.

 You get a rain cover with your Quantum but the hood is so amazing that you will not need it much.
 The eclipse canopy has four tiers that let you adjust the coverage to suit your baby and the current weather.
 It protects your little one against the elements whether it’s sunshine, wind or rain and it has a peek-a-boo window, a ventilation panel and a pull-down sun visor too.
 This is probably my favourite feature of this pushchair as and I’m so happy that I don’t need to worry about using any separate sun covers in the summer.